oncleben31/vigilancemeteo/README.md

     'Aucune alerte en cours.'

 ## Installation
-You can install the python package by cloning this repository.
+You can install the python package by cloning this repository and launching the command `python setup.py install`

 Alternatively, there is a [pyPi package available](https://pypi.org/project/vigilancemeteo/) to be installed using pip:
 `pip install vigilancemeteo`

 ## References
-Thank you to Lunarok to show an implementation example for [Jeedom in PHP](https://github.com/lunarok/jeedom_vigilancemeteo).
+Thank you to Lunarok to show an implementation example [in PHP for Jeedom](https://github.com/lunarok/jeedom_vigilancemeteo).
 Lot of inspiration for this python implementation.